10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ### SVG embedded in HTML

-When your placing an SVG in markup (i.e. inline) be sure to use the following guidelines:
+When you're placing an SVG in markup (i.e. inline) be sure to use the following guidelines:

 * If the SVG is purely **decorative**:
     * An empty `alt=""` can be used: `<img alt="">`, or